Lautenschlager-id/transfromage/docs/Client.md

 >| :-: | :-: | :-: | - |
 >| playerName | `string` | ✔ | The player name to be added. |
 >
->Adds a friend to the black list.
+>Adds a player to the black list.
 >
 ---
 >### client:changeWhisperState ( message, state )